 There are multiple methods popular in the media on paying off debt:

-- The highest interest rate debt plan, where you pay off the debt with the highest interest rate.
+- The Highest Interest Rate Debt Plan (aka Debt Avalanche) where you pay off the debt with the highest interest rate.
 (This is the “cheapest” way to get out of debt, at least according to the math.)

 - Something in between where you focus on low balance, high interest cards.